 Treatments and drugs

 Most febrile seizures stop on their own within a couple of minutes.
-If your child has a febrile seizure that lasts more than five minutes — or if your child has repeated seizures — call for emergency medical attention.
+If your child has a febrile seizure that lasts more than 10 minutes — or if your child has repeated seizures — call for emergency medical attention.

 If the seizure is prolonged or accompanied by a serious infection or if the source of the infection can't be determined, your doctor may want your child to stay in the hospital for further observation.
 But a hospital stay isn't routinely necessary for simple febrile seizures.